mklrm/PortableLDAPTools/README.md

 So it's designed for interactive use and not for being used in scripts.
 I am aware I'm doing some things here in a very non-powershell way.

-Automatically logs changes to a file and announces where to find it after each command.
-In My Documents on Windows and your home directory on Linux (I should add a subdir soonish actually...).
+Automatically logs changes to a file (under a subdirectory in My Documents on Windows or the home directory on Linux) and announces where to find it after each command.

 ## Installation